Invitations Issued By The Department Of Home Affairs

 Invitation Round Results

-The total number of invitations issued in October 2020 is as follows.
+The total number of invitations issued in January 2021 is set out below.

 |Visa subclass||July 2020||August 2020||September 2020||October 2020||November 2020||December 2020||January 2021||February 2021||March 2021||April